-7.8 Athletics
+7.7 Athletics

 UOIT has a variety of facilities and spaces on campus to promote active and vibrant student life.
-The Campus Recreation and Wellness Centre offers a health centre, triple gymnasium, 200m indoor running/walking track, group fitness studios, fitness classes, and student sports club space, a double gym, squash courts, indoor golf centre, a state-of-the-art year-round Tennis Centre with six clay courts, an arena complex with two NHL-size ice pads, a softball diamond and a soccer field complex.
+They include an athletic, fitness and health centre with a triple gymnasium, 200m indoor running/walking track, group fitness studios, fitness classes, a double gym, squash courts, a year-round Tennis Centre with six clay courts, an arena complex with two NHL-size ice pads, a softball diamond and a soccer field complex.
 These facilities are home to varsity, intramural, recreation and fitness programs offered on campus.